lyoyl/s-ray/api-reports/s-ray.api.md

 // @public (undocumented)
 export type WatchCallback<V> = (oldValue: V | null, newValue: V, onInvalidate: OnInvalidateFn) => void;

+// Warnings were encountered during analysis:
+//
+// src/defineElement.ts:115:23 - (ae-forgotten-export) The symbol "ExtractPropertyFromAttrDefinitions" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)